roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 ### 3. Log in to Azure

 Before deploying, you must be authenticated to Azure and have the appropriate subscription selected.
-Each command will open a browser, allowing you to authenticate:
+Each command will open a browser, allowing you to authenticate.
+In the VScode terminal in the dev container:

 ```shell
 az login --scope https://graph.microsoft.com//.default